Calibrated Selective Classification

-Without knowing the test distribution, $P = P_\mathrm{test}$, that we will encounter, it is difficult to train $g$ to improve the selective calibration error on it.
-To address this, we formulate a robust calibration objective using synthetically constructed dataset shifts.
-Specifically, given some original training data $\mathcal{D}_\mathrm{train} \sim P_\mathrm{train}$ that we \emph{do} have, and some family $\mathcal{T}$ of perturbations that we can define (e.g., via common data augmentation techniques), we minimize the S-MMCE over the \emph{uncalibrated} datasets that we create by applying perturbations in $\mathcal{T}$ to the data in $\mathcal{D}_\mathrm{train}$.
+{Still, the key empirical question that remains, is on what subset of held-out examples can we train $g$?
+We typically do not know the test distribution, $P = P_\mathrm{test}$, that we may encounter, and our goal is for $g$ to generalize beyond simple in-domain examples (for which standard, non-selective, calibration is more readily obtained).} To address this, we formulate a robust calibration objective using synthetically constructed dataset shifts.
+Specifically, given any original training data $\mathcal{D}_\mathrm{train} \sim P_\mathrm{train}$ that we \emph{do} have, and some family $\mathcal{T}$ of perturbations that we can define (e.g., via common data augmentation techniques), we minimize the S-MMCE over the \emph{uncalibrated} datasets that we create by applying perturbations in $\mathcal{T}$ to the data in $\mathcal{D}_\mathrm{train}$.
 Of course, we do not expect these augmentations to represent all possible test distributions $P_\mathrm{test}$.
-Rather, by constructing a broad, albeit still limited, set of example shifts, our intention is for $g$ to learn to generalize well to new perturbation types, beyond those seen during training.
-Still, this is not {guaranteed}, and naturally, $g$'s generalization abilities will depend on how feasible it is to create a meaningful perturbation family $\mathcal{T}$.
-Empirically, however, when training and testing on \emph{disjoint} sets of both simulated and naturally occurring perturbations on diverse datasets, we demonstrate consistent empirical reductions in selective calibration error metrics relative to typical confidence-based baselines across multiple tasks and datasets.\looseness=-1
+Rather, by constructing a broad, albeit still limited, set of example shifts, our intention is for $g$ to learn to generalize well to new perturbation types, beyond those seen during training. (naturally, $g$'s generalization abilities will depend on how feasible it is to create a meaningful perturbation family $\mathcal{T}$).
+Empirically, when training and testing on \emph{disjoint} sets of both simulated and naturally occurring perturbations on diverse datasets, we demonstrate consistent empirical reductions in selective calibration error metrics relative to typical confidence-based baselines across multiple tasks and datasets.\looseness=-1